 6. Promotes personal growth: Lastly, a meditation garden can be a powerful tool for personal growth.
 Through regular meditation or contemplation in the garden, individuals can gain insights, find inspiration, and cultivate qualities such as patience, gratitude and acceptance.

-Creating a Zen meditation garden requires careful planning and thoughtful execution.
-The process involves not just horticultural skills, but also an understanding of Zen aesthetics and philosophy.
-Below are some steps to create a Zen meditation garden:
+Creating a meditation garden requires careful planning and thoughtful execution.
+The process involves not just horticultural skills, but also an understanding of zen aesthetics and philosophy.
+Here’s a step-by-step guide to help you create your own meditation garden:

 You can refer to more about how to design a meditation garden: https://lotusbuddhas.com/how-to-design-a-meditation-garden.html